-Question from Gary: In addition to your newsletter I also read the one that Kim Komando puts out.
+Question from Gary: In addition to your awesome blog I also read the one that Kim Komando writes.

 Then she said something that both puzzles and concerns me.

-I clicked through to read the article she referenced and the first “tip” said not having a robots.txt file will prevent Google from including your site in their search results.
+The first tip in that article said not having a robots.txt file will prevent Google from including your site in their search results.

 Here’s the quote from that article (I bolded the last sentence to highlight it):